fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

     transform: {
         "type": "fluid.transforms.deindexIntoArrayByKey",
-        "inputPath": "some input path pointing to an object of objects", "key": "the variable to use as key for newly added entries" "innerValue": [ /* inner transforms */ ]
+        "inputPath": "some input path pointing to an object of objects", "key": "the variable to use as key for newly added entries", "innerValue": [ /* inner transforms */ ]
     }
 }